Esahte/comp2245--assignment5/README.md

 ### Back to JavaScript/jQuery

 Once the PHP file has processed the request and generated a response, the response is sent back to the JavaScript file.
-The JavaScript file then inserts the response (an HTML table) into the ‘result’ div on the web page.
+The JavaScript file then inserts the response (an HTML table) into the ‘result’ div on the web page.😊